 Cana Osborne is a Community Coordinator at the NYC Mayor's Office to Prevent Gun Violence.
 Prior to joining OPGV, she served as a Public Health Sanitarian with the New York City Department of Health.
 Proudly born and raised in New York City Housing Authority, she began her professional career as a community organizer within NYCHA's Community Operations Department where she worked on several key initiatives to increase the health and vibrancy of vulnerable communities.
-Ms. Osborne received her Bachelor of Arts in Chemistry from Seton Hall University as well as a Master's Degree in Urban Studies with an Advanced Certificate in Public Administration and Public Policy from the CUNY School of Labor and Urban Studies.
+Ms. Osborne holds a Bachelor of Science in Chemistry from Seton Hall University as well as a Master's Degree in Urban Studies with an Advanced Certificate in Public Administration and Public Policy from the CUNY School of Labor and Urban Studies.

-Amber Thompson is a Community Coordinator with the Mayor's Office to Prevent Gun Violence.
-Prior to joining OPGV, Ms. Thompson worked as a Paralegal in the Juvenile Rights Practice of the Legal Aid Society.
-During her time there, Ms. Thompson worked as an advocate for at risk youth and children who were before the family court on child protective cases.
+Amber Benoit is a Community Coordinator with the Mayor's Office to Prevent Gun Violence.
+Prior to joining OPGV, Ms. Benoit worked as a Paralegal in the Juvenile Rights Practice of the Legal Aid Society.
+During her time there, Ms. Benoit worked as an advocate for at risk youth and children who were before the family court on child protective cases.
 She also led the implementation of community initiatives to provide residents with access to health care, education, employment, and social service opportunities.
-Ms. Thompson received her Bachelor of Science and Masters of Science in Criminal Justice from Virginia State University.
+Ms. Benoit received her Bachelor of Science and Masters of Science in Criminal Justice from Virginia State University.